uhasker/getting-things-done-in-next-js/src/chapter1/10-asynchronous-programming.md

 Again, a promise _represents the eventual completion (or failure) of an asynchronous operation_.

 In this example, the asynchronous operation is the preparation of the hamburger.
-This asynchronous operation will eventually complete (the hamburger will be prepared) or fail (there will a problem during the hamburger preparation).
+This asynchronous operation will eventually complete (the hamburger will be prepared) or fail (there will be a problem during the hamburger preparation).
-The order receipt that you get represents the eventual (i.e. probably not immediate) completion of the burger prepartion.
+The order receipt that you get represents the eventual (i.e. probably not immediate) completion of the burger preparation.

 Now, we can also introduce the three states a promise can be in: